Getting a Contractor's License

 • The Qualifying Party can register to take an exam through PSI Exams Online.

-• For information about PSI’s Business Management test, refer to PSI's Candidate Information Bulletin.
+• For information about PSI’s AZ SRE Statutes and Rules Exam, refer to PSI's Candidate Information Bulletin.

 • For information about PSI’s Trade Exams (when needed), refer to PSI's Trade Exam Information.